-- 15. A circular letter, dated 25 November 1994, giving a detailed synthesis of the responses from a total of 14 governments, six non-governmental international organisations and associations, as well as a certain number of railway companies, with an appended summary of these responses, was sent to the Member States and to the interested international organisations and associations.
+- 14. In considering an in-depth revision of COTIF, it must be remembered that the circle of Member States of OTIF is much more widespread that that of the Member States of the EC.
+This is why, before addressing the revision work proper, the Central Office endeavoured to familiarise itself with the position of the Member States of OTIF with regard to a range of questions of principle.
+The above-mentioned ad hoc Committee noted a list of questions prepared by the Central Office and supplemented these with some additional topics.
+In its circular letter of 3 January 1994, the Central Office requested the States and the interested international organisations and associations, as well as companies wishing to set out their own opinion by way of supplement and independently of the position of the International Rail Transport Committee (CIT), to submit their responses to the Central Office in writing. - 15.
+A circular letter, dated 25 November 1994, giving a detailed synthesis of the responses from a total of 14 governments, six non-governmental international organisations and associations, as well as a certain number of railway companies, with an appended summary of these responses, was sent to the Member States and to the interested international organisations and associations.
 Through the agency of the CIT, the synthesis of the responses was made available to the railways of the Member States represented in the CIT.
-In addition, the Secretariat published a summary of the responses in the Bulletin for International Carriage by Rail, 1994, pp. 115-134. - 16.
+In addition, the Central Office published a summary of the responses in the Bulletin for International Carriage by Rail, 1994, pp 115-134. - 16.
 Due to a joint initiative of the International Association of Users of Private Sidings (AIEP) and the International Association of Tariff Specialists (IVT), the latter organised a preparatory conference of the principal international associations of rail transport users, held in Vienna on 20 and 21 October 1994.
-Participants in this conference were representatives of the Federal Ministry of the Public Economy and Transport of the Republic of Austria, the International Federation of Freight Forwarders Associations (FIATA), the AIEP, the International Union of Private Wagons (UIP), the International Union of Combined Rail and Road Transport Companies (UIRR), Transfesa and the Central Office. - 17.
-On the basis of this preparatory work, the Secretariat compiled a draft of new CIM Uniform Rules which was sent, with an explanatory report (1995 Bulletin, pp. 88-116), to the Member States and the interested international organisations and associations for their comment.
+Participants in this conference were representatives of the Federal Ministry of the Public Economy and Transport of the Republic of Austria, the International Federation of Freight Forwarders' Associations (FIATA), the AIEP, the International Union of Private Wagons (UIP), the International Union of Combined Rail and Road Transport Companies (UIRR), Transfesa and the Central Office. - 17.
+On the basis of this preparatory work, the Central Office compiled a draft of new CIM Uniform Rules which was sent, with an explanatory report (Annexes 1 and 2 to the circular letter of 5.5.1995, published in the 1995 Bulletin, pp 88-116), to the Member States and the interested international organisations and associations for their comment.
 The aim of this draft was to adapt the international rail transport law to the changed political, economic, legal and technical circumstances. - 18.
-In the first reading, the Revision Committee examined the Secretariat draft of 5 May 1995 in the course of a total of 3 sessions (11 15.12.1995, 25 29.3.1996 and 26 29.8.1996); the 2nd reading was completed in the course of 2 further sessions (23 27.3.1998 and 2.9.1998) (but see also Nos.
+In the first reading, the Revision Committee examined the Central Office draft of 5 May 1995 in the course of a total of three sessions (11 15.12.1995, 25 29.3.1996 and 26 29.8.1996); the second reading was completed in the course of two further sessions (23 27.3.1998 and 2.9.1998) (but see also Nos.
 25-29 of the remarks relating to Article 1).
-The 4th General Assembly (Athens, 8 11.9.1997) had only noted the status of the work. - 19.
-Despite the meticulous preparatory work of the Revision Committee, the 5th General Assembly still had to discuss 20 proposals or suggestions from States, international organisations and associations and from the Secretariat.
-This resulted in substantive amendments in 8 articles (Report, pp. 67-72, 74, 79-84 and 181/182).
+The Fourth General Assembly (Athens, 8 11.9.1997) had only noted the status of the work.

+19. Despite the meticulous preparatory work of the Revision Committee, the Fifth General Assembly still had to discuss 20 proposals or suggestions from States, international organisations and associations and from the Central Office.
+This resulted in substantive amendments in 8 articles (Report, pp 67-72, 74, 79-84 and 181/182).